 - The bank rate is also meant for a long-term rate change and economic impact.
 RBI decides the bank rate as per the Monetary Policy of the country.
 It is a liquidity adjustment tool of RBI to keep the economy in control.
 It is because the bank rate can change the rates of interest of banks

 Reiterating the fact that bank loan rates rise or fall according to the hike or dip in the bank rate.
-Rapid economic growth has a risk of inflation.
-On the other hand, slow economic activities negatively influence the nation’s development.
-It is one of the primary tools of RBI to keep inflation in check.
-The change in bank rate has the following effects:
+Rapid economic growth raises the possibility of inflation.
+Slow economic activities, on the other hand, have a negative impact on the nation’s development.
+It is one of the RBI’s primary tools for keeping inflation under control.
+The following effects are caused by a change in the bank rate:

 - If the bank rate is high, then it contracts the money flow.
 It is because it increases the costs of funds for commercial banks’ borrowers.
-It dampens the economic growth but is done when there is a fear of quick growth and consecutive inflation
+It slows economic growth but is used when there is a fear of rapid growth and subsequent inflation.

 - If the bank rate is low, it enhances the liquidity in the market and encourages borrowing as bank loans, which also come at a lower ROI.
 Spending and investments speed up when loans are cheaper and the economy expands

-Policymakers use the bank rate as a latent weapon to structure the monetary policy of the nation.
-For instance, they will lower the bank rate to pump funds when there is unemployment and the economy is down.
+Policymakers use the bank rate as a hidden weapon to shape the nation’s monetary policy.
+For example, when there is unemployment and the economy is weak, they will lower the bank rate to attract funds.

 What is Repo Rate?

 - There is selling and buying of securities.
-It is thereby called ‘Repurchase Agreement’.
-So, the banks pay the charge for these securities to buy them back
+It is thus known as a ‘Repurchase Agreement.’
+As a result, banks pay the charge for these securities in order to repurchase them.

 - Repo rate has a short tenure of one day

-- Like the bank rate, RBI also presides over meetings of the Monetary Policy Committee to decide the repo rate.
-It is the apex body that has the authority to alter the repo rate for consequential economic changes
+- The RBI, like the bank rate, presides over Monetary Policy Committee meetings to determine the repo rate.
+The apex body has the authority to change the repo rate in response to economic changes.

-RBI changes repo rate either to drain excess liquidity from the market or to propel it.
-RBI has been consistently cutting down the repo rate from 2018 August to August 2021 due to the receding economy and the pandemic has also taken a toll.
-Changes in repo rate have such impact as discussed below:
+The RBI changes the repo rate to either drain or propel excess liquidity from the market.
+Due to the slowing economy and the pandemic, the RBI has consistently reduced the repo rate from August 2018 to August 2021.
+Changes in the repo rate have the following consequences:

-- When the repo rate is high, the economic activities shrink.
+- When the repo rate is high, economic activities shrink.
 The borrowing and spending get costlier for commercial banks.
-In turn, the investments become expensive and the economy slows down.
-It is a step to restrain inflation
+As a result, investments become more costly, and the economy slows.
+It is a step toward limiting inflation.

-- RBI will lower the repo rate so that it has a positive impact on the economic activities in the country.
-Banks can easily borrow money pledging securities as they can repurchase at low rates.
-It also boosts industrial and business ventures which stimulates the economy
+- The RBI will lower the repo rate to have a positive impact on the country’s economic activities.
+Banks can easily borrow money by pledging securities, which they can repurchase at low-interest rates.
+It also encourages industrial and business ventures, which stimulates the economy.

 Unlike bank rates, the repo rate does not directly affect the bank rates.
 However, it may affect the Marginal Cost-based Lending Rates (MCLR), which, in turn, can modify the rates of home loans.